Wildfire Smoke: Protecting Indoor Air Quality in Your Building

 To establish a smoke readiness plan, consider the following six steps.

-The American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) offers a useful framework for the development of a smoke readiness plan.
-In its Planning Framework for Protecting Commercial Building Occupants from Smoke During Wildfire Events, ASHRAE advises that building owners perform maintenance and required upgrades to their HVAC systems well in advance of wildfire season.
-One reason this is essential is that increasing the filtration in air-handling systems to a Minimum Efficiency Reporting Value (MERV)-13 filter or greater plays a pivotal role in helping capture these particulates.
+One reason this is essential is that increasing the filtration in air-handling systems to a Minimum Efficiency Reporting Value (MERV) of 13 or greater plays a pivotal role in helping capture these particulates.
 However, some fan systems may not be able to overcome the pressure drop of these filters and maintain appropriate airflow.
 Connecting with mechanical contractors or consultants in the planning phase can prepare your HVAC system to provide the required level of filtration when it’s needed.

 Monitoring the air for PM2.5 can help facility managers determine when it is time to make changes to filtration and ventilation.
 In addition, as outdoor concentrations of PM2.5 increase, indoor concentrations should be monitored to ensure appropriate ventilation and filtration is maintained.